-- Nakomis Road Hopland Rancheria - Williams Ranch Road Black Bart Subdivision south of Willits - Pepperwood Springs Road Piercy - Red Mountain Road Piercy - Bell Springs Road Piercy - Mill Creek Road Talmage - Multiple east and west side Ukiah Valley roads not covered by the current Ukiah Valley Fire Fuels Reduction Project - Orr Springs Road - Greenfield Ranch - Spyrock Road (including Registered Guest Road, Iron Peak Road, and Blue Rock Road) is inhabited by approximately 2,000 people living in various types of homes.
-(CAL FIRE Battalion 4) - Ten Mile Creek has approximately 200 residents.
-(CAL FIRE Battalion 4) - Bear Pen subdivision contains 18 homes.
-(CAL FIRE Battalion 4) - Ebert Lane is a narrow road accessing 11 homes; its vegetation includes not only brush and saplings but also timber.
+- Ebert Lane is a narrow road accessing 11 homes; its vegetation includes not only brush and saplings but also timber.
 (CAL FIRE Battalion 4) - Pepperwood Springs subdivision has approximately 20 homes.
 (CAL FIRE Battalion 4) - Cherry Creek subdivision, which currently contains about 30 homes, is becoming a very popular area for new construction.
 (CAL FIRE Battalion 4) - Mulligan Lane contains areas of brush that need to be removed.
 (CAL FIRE Battalion 4) - 4.
-The MCFSC should continue to work collaboratively with CAL FIRE, local fire departments, the County and neighborhood groups in the development of an ongoing system of "Neighborhood Chipping Day" programs. - 5.
+The MCFSC should continue to work collaboratively with CAL FIRE, local fire departments, the County, State Parks and neighborhood groups in the development of an ongoing system of "Neighborhood Chipping Day" programs. - 5.
 The MCFSC should continue to refine and develop its current "Defensible Space" program for County residents.
-Four public forums on defensible space, one in each mutual aid zone of the County, should be held in the Summer of 2020.
+A county wide public forum on defensible space will be held in the Summer of 2020.